Q&A with Kelly Therrien, MS, BCBA

 In business, you start with what the company does and cares about.
 As OBMers we ask specific questions:

-- What is the mission for the company?
+- What is the mission of the company?

 - How does the company make money?